 - Thin carton, like cornflakes boxes (empty) and toilet paper rolls

-Of the four things we recycle in the Municipality of Randers, paper is the only fraction that may not be mixed with the other three.
+Of the different types os waste we recycle in the Municipality of Randers, paper is the only fraction that may not be mixed with the other fractions.

 The Following Items Are Not Recyclable

-- Dirty paper (goes in the household waste bin)
+- Dirty paper (goes in the residual waste bin)

-- Pizza boxes (go in the household waste bin)
+- Pizza boxes (go in the residual waste bin)

 - Serrated cardboard (to be disposed of either by an arranged curbside collection or by taking it to one of the four recycling centres)

-- Used kitchen roll and paper napkins (they go either in household waste or the organic waste, if they have been used for food preparation)
+- Used kitchen roll and paper napkins (they go either in residual waste, when soiled, or food waste, if they have been used in food preparation)